praveensomisetti/Proposal_creation_TAX/README.md

 # Proposal_creation_TAX
 Proposal Card Creation from the user input in form of free text and for tax created some dynamically questions to answer and from that proposal has created.
-Deployed using AWS EC2
+Deployed using AWS EC2  - Used Ubuntu in EC2.

 # expertDP - Expert Dynamic profile generation using streamlit applications